Paul Revere: Early life and education

-Revere was born in the North End of Boston on December 21, 1734, according to the Old Style calendar then in use, or January 1, 1735, in the modern calendar.
-His father, Apollos Rivoire, a French Huguenot who came to Boston at the age of 13, was apprenticed to the silversmith John Coney.
+Revere was born in the North End, Boston, on December 21, 1734, according to the Old Style calendar then in use, or January 1, 1735, in the modern calendar.
+His father, Apollos Rivoire, a French Huguenot who came to Boston at the age of 13, had been apprenticed to the silversmith John Coney.
 By the time he married Deborah Hitchborn, a member of a long-standing Boston family that owned a small shipping wharf, in 1729, Rivoire had anglicized his name to Paul Revere.
+The Hitchborn family was of English origin; Deborah's maternal great grandparents, David and Catherine Hitchbourn, arrived in Boston, Massachusetts, in 1641 from Boston, England.
 Their son, Paul Revere, was the third of 12 children and eventually the eldest surviving son.
 Revere grew up in the environment of the extended Hitchborn family, and never learned his father's native language.

-At 13 he left school and became an apprentice to his father.
-The silversmith trade afforded him connections with a cross-section of Boston society, which would serve him well when he became active in the American Revolution.
-As for religion, although his father attended Puritan services, Revere was drawn to the Church of England.
+At the age of thirteen, Paul Revere left school and became an apprentice to his father.
+Silversmithing afforded young Paul connections with a cross-section of Boston society; these would serve him well when he became active in the American Revolution.
+Further, though his father attended Puritan services, Revere was drawn to the Church of England.
 In 1750, aged 15, Revere was part of the first group of change ringers to ring the new bells (cast in 1744) at Christ Church, in the north of Boston (the Old North Church).
 Revere eventually began attending the services of the political and provocative Jonathan Mayhew at the West Church.
 His father did not approve, and as a result father and son came to blows on one occasion.
 Revere relented and returned to his father's church, although he did become friends with Mayhew, and returned to the West Church in the late 1760s.

 Revere's father died in 1754, when Paul was legally too young to officially be the master of the family silver shop.
 In February 1756, during the French and Indian War (the North American theater of the Seven Years' War), he enlisted in the provincial army.
 Possibly he made this decision because of the weak economy, since army service promised consistent pay.
 Commissioned a second lieutenant in a provincial artillery regiment, he spent the summer at Fort William Henry at the southern end of Lake George in New York as part of an abortive plan for the capture of Fort St. Frédéric.
 He did not stay long in the army, but returned to Boston and assumed control of the silver shop in his own name.
 On August 4, 1757, he married Sarah Orne (1736–1773); their first child was born eight months later.
 He and Sarah had eight children, but two died young, and only one, Mary, survived her father.